Stevenson Union Administration Overview

 The Stevenson Union is a social and extracurricular center of the campus community, and a focal point for campus activities for all members of the University community.
 The Union serves as a unifying force in the life of the University, presenting opportunities for the exchange of ideas and opinions between students, faculty and staff.
 The Stevenson Union houses student services and resources and provides space for the university community to meet, hold events, and informally connect to one another.

 The Southern Oregon University President is authorized to determine the appropriate use of the Stevenson Union, and may delegate this authority as the President deems appropriate.

-The chief administrative officer of the Stevenson Union is the Associate Director of the Stevenson Union.
-The function of management of the Stevenson Union is vested in the Associate Director of the Stevenson Union, who is appointed by the President of Southern Oregon University, and who is responsible to the Southern Oregon University administration.
-The Associate Director of the Stevenson Union shall make decisions relating to the use of the building.
+The chief administrative officer of the Stevenson Union is the Assistant Director of the Stevenson Union.
+The function of management of the Stevenson Union is vested in the Assistant Director of the Stevenson Union, who is appointed by the President of Southern Oregon University, and who is responsible to the Southern Oregon University administration.
+The Assistant Director of the Stevenson Union shall make decisions relating to the use of the building.

-The Student Union Advisory Committee (SUAC) is the primary advisory body to the Director of the Student Activities and Leadership in regards to the Stevenson Union.
+The Student Union Advisory Committee (SUAC) is the primary advisory body to the Director of Student Life in regards to the Stevenson Union.

-The SUAC provides input and advisement to the Associate Director on matters of Stevenson Union policy, procedure, planning, budgetary matters and designated space allocation.
+The SUAC provides input and advisement to the Assistant Director on matters of Stevenson Union policy, procedure, planning, budgetary matters and designated space allocation.

 Stevenson Union Building Use

 Campus clubs, organizations, and departments may schedule space in the Stevenson Union up to 1 year prior to an event or meeting.

 The Stevenson Union is not routinely available for classroom use.
 Request for use of SU facilities for a for-credit class must be approved by the scheduling office.

 Internal users must be present at, involved in, and significantly accountable for the event/activity being held in the SU